Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structure_intro.md

 {% include video id="Qq8DO-4BnIY" provider="youtube" %}

 Unfortunately, laboratory approaches for structure determination are expensive and cannot be used on all proteins.
-An X-ray crystallography experiment for a single protein costs upward of $2,000; furthermore, crystallizing a protein is a challenging task, and each copy of the protein must line up in the same way, which does not work for very flexible proteins.
-As for cryo-EM, an electron microscope can cost millions of dollars.
-And to study bacterial proteins, we need to culture the bacteria in the lab, but microbiologists have estimated that less than 2% of bacteria can currently be cultured with current approaches.[^Wade]
+An X-ray crystallography experiment for a single protein costs upward of $2,000, and building an electron microscope can cost millions of dollars.
+When applying X-ray crystallography, crystallizing a protein is a challenging task, and each copy of the protein must line up in the same way, which does not work for very flexible proteins  And to study bacterial proteins, we need to culture the bacteria in the lab, but microbiologists have estimated that less than 2% of bacteria can be cultured with current approaches.[^Wade]

-Protein structures that have been determined experimentally are typically stored in the PDB.
-This database contains over 160,000 proteins, most of which have been added this century.
-This number may seem large, but a recent study estimated that humans have between 620,000 and 6.13 million protein isoforms (i.e., differently-shaped protein variants) [^Ponomarenko].
-If we hope to catalog the proteins of all living things, then our work on structure determination is just beginning.
+Protein structures that have been determined experimentally are typically stored in the PDB, which contains over 160,000 protein structures.
+This number may seem large, but a recent study estimated that the 20,000 human genes translate into between 620,000 and 6.13 million protein isoforms (i.e., protein variants with slightly different structures).[^Ponomarenko] If we hope to catalog the proteins of all living things, then our work on structure determination is just beginning.

-## What makes protein structure prediction so difficult?
+## Protein sequence and structure do not correlate well

 Predicting protein structure from amino acid sequence is very challenging.
 On the one hand, small perturbations in the sequence of a protein can drastically change the protein's shape and even render it useless.
 On the other, different amino acids can have similar chemical properties, and so some mutations will hardly change the shape of the protein.
 As a result, two very different amino acid sequences can fold into proteins with similar structure and comparable function.